tinagrillo/ChicagoBikeTrips/README.md

   3. Electric bikes were the most commonly used - 52% of all users
      - 47% of users used classic bikes
      - 1% of users used docked bikes (casual users only)
+  4. The most popular time to ride across all users is between 4pm-5pm
+  5. Members have almost no preference for classic or electric bikes while casual users seem to prefer electric bikes

 ### Recommendations
 - Focus on the selling the strengths of members
 - Digital Media Marketing - Hire influencers to vlog/showcase the benefits and lifestyle of being a member in the Cyclist program
-- Maintain and foster the relationship with members - maintain or provide new incentives (i.e. products, services, discounts)
+- Maintain and foster the relationship with members - maintain or provide new incentives (i.e. products, services, discounts, sales)
+- Initiate incentive/marketting strategy that overlaps with the most popular times that users ride